Start to firm up plans for safely meeting family and friends over the holiday season, including gift exchanges.

 The Day in Detail:

 Mrs. C says: When to see family and friends over the holiday season here in the UK?
 Some we are ever so thankful to know, love and see.
 Others perhaps not so much.
 Either way, making arrangements can increasingly feel like a military operation.
 Oh, and the politics of it all.
 You spent last year with the in-laws so this year it has to be Christmas with your family.
 You dislike that certain relative, so there is no way you are spending such a special time of year with them.
 It was ever thus.
+Maybe this year, after restrictions placed on who we saw and when, we might all have a more benevolent take on festive gatherings.

 So today’s the day to: